atmcgrath/intro-dh/index.md

 ### Schedule

-See [course syllabus syllabus](syllabus.md) for full schedule with readings
+See the [course syllabus](syllabus.md) for a complete schedule with readings, policies, and other details.

 | 1    | DH Basics                                |                                                    |